Fevol/obsidian-translate/README.md

 ---

-[//]: # (# Obsidian Translate)

-A plugin for [Obsidian](https://obsidian.md/) that implements a simple and easy-to-use translation interface that works with ten different translation services, and offers extensive customization options.
+A plugin for [Obsidian](https://obsidian.md/) that adds several commands for translating text and files, and also comes with an easy-to-use and extensively customizable translation interface that integrates with ten different translation services.

 <br>
 <img src="images/obsidian-windows-combined.png">